IFTTT/SparkleMotion/README.md

 * Basic View animations:
     * `AlphaAnimation`: animates the alpha property of the target Views.
     * `RotationAnimation`: animates the rotation property of the target Views.
-    * `ScaleAniamtion`: animates the scale X and/or Y properties of the target Views.
+    * `ScaleAnimation`: animates the scale X and/or Y properties of the target Views.
     * `TranslationAnimation`: animates the translation X and/or Y properties of the target Views.
 * `PathAnimation`: animates the target Views' translation X and Y so that it follows a [path](http://developer.android.com/reference/android/graphics/Path.html).
-* `ParallaxAnimation`: animates the target Views' translation X to the opposite direction of the ViewPager scrolling to achieve a paralax effect.
+* `ParallaxAnimation`: animates the target Views' translation X to the opposite direction of the ViewPager scrolling to achieve a parallax effect.

 ## Custom animations
 Sparkle Motion also supports customized animations through extending `Animation` class.
 There are 3 methods in `Animation` class that you might be interested: